-Since its outbreak in March 2011, the conflict in Syria has cost the lives of more than 400,000 people, displaced millions more, and involved numerous atrocities and crimes against humanity.
+Since its outbreak in March 2011, the conflict in Syria has cost the lives of nearly 500,000 people, displaced more than half the country's population, and involved numerous atrocities and crimes against humanity.
 Seven decades after the Holocaust and despite promises of Never Again, a regime is targeting its own people while the international community stands by.

 “The result of this conflict is a humanitarian catastrophe of staggering proportions.”